The European Challenge Tour was first established in 1989.

 The winner of the Road to Mallorca Rankings receives a Silver Salver (first awarded in 2009), and Category 13 membership of the European Tour.

-The Road to Mallorca is a season-long competition spanning 25 tournaments in 17 countries, which culminates at the Club de Golf Alcanada on the Balearic island of Mallorca.
+The Road to Mallorca is a season-long competition spanning 26 tournaments in 16 countries, which culminates at T-Golf & Country Club on the Balearic island of Mallorca.